 Some of that water evaporates from the soil covering, but the greater part penetrates into the soil; some of it is taken up by the roots, and the balance becomes available for the feeding of springs.
 In this manner well-preserved forests have a decided effect upon the sustained flow of springs.

 He goes on to relate that the absorption of water by forests reduces the flood level.
-He describes many about other health benefits of forests, particularly their release of oxygen into the air and the general absence of pollution, making them beneficial for visitors.
+He describes many other health benefits of forests, particularly their release of oxygen into the air and the general absence of pollution, making them beneficial for visitors.

 Whilst Schlich describes some of the general effects from the absorption of water in relation to the physical environment and human well-being, he does not (from my cursory reading) appear to say anything about the water itself, its chemical composition, how this might change during the lifecycle, and what this means for the planet and humanity.
 Generally speaking, water is treated as a collective mass, an aggregate resource.
 For a deeper exploration, we need another voice …